Police - Prevention and Education

 Community Action Teams (CAT)

 If you have an ongoing problem in your neighborhood or business, contact your Community Action Team (CAT).
-Click here for a map to find your CAT Team and contact information. (pdf)
+Click here for a map to identify your CAT Team and contact information. (pdf)

 Community Action Teams offer crime prevention information and presentations to the citizens of Glendale.
-These free presentations cover numerous topics including personal safety, child safety, burglary and auto theft prevention, when to call 911, back to school safety, identity crime prevention, senior and holiday safety.
+Presentations cover numerous topics including personal safety, child safety, burglary and auto theft prevention, when and how to call 911, back to school safety, identity theft crime prevention, senior and holiday safety.

 Education - Prevention Tips